wasp-lang/wasp/web/docs/advanced/deployment/manually.md

 cp fly.toml ../../
 ```

-Next, let's add a few more environment variables:
+Next, add a few more environment variables for the server code.

 ```bash
 flyctl secrets set PORT=8080